Temperature-dependent sex determination: Types

 Patterns of temperature-dependent sex determination (TSD) in reptiles.
-Pattern I is found in turtles, e.g. Red-eared slider turtles (Trachemys scripta), Olive Ridley sea turtles (Lepidochelys olivacea), or Painted turtles (Chrysemys picta).
+Pattern I in this image actually depicts Pattern IA - which is found in turtles, e.g. Red-eared slider turtles (Trachemys scripta), Olive Ridley sea turtles (Lepidochelys olivacea), or Painted turtles (Chrysemys picta).
 Pattern II has been found in American alligators (Alligator mississippiensis and Leopard geckos (Eublepharis macularius).

 Some reptiles use incubation temperatures to determine sex.
 In some species, this follows the pattern that eggs in extremely high or low temperatures become female and eggs in medium temperatures become male.

 Within the mechanism, two distinct patterns have been discovered and named Pattern I and Pattern II.
 Pattern I is further divided into IA and IB.

 Pattern IA has a single transition zone, where eggs predominantly hatch males if incubated below this temperature zone, and predominantly hatch females if incubated above it.
 Pattern IA occurs in most turtles, with the transition between male-producing temperatures and female-producing temperatures occurring over a range of temperatures as little as 1–2°C. Pattern IB also has a single transition zone, but females are produced below it and males above it.
 Pattern IB occurs in multiple fish species and the tuatara.

 Pattern II has two transition zones, with males dominating at intermediate temperatures and females dominating at both extremes.
 Pattern II occurs in some turtles, lizards, and crocodilians.
 Mixed sex ratios and (more rarely) intersex individuals have been observed at or near the pivotal temperature of sex determination.

 It has been proposed that essentially all modes of TSD are actually Pattern II and those that deviate from the expected female-male-female pattern are species whose viable temperature range does not allow for the extreme temperatures needed to pass the second transition zone.

 The distinction between chromosomal sex-determination systems and TSD is often blurred because the sex of some species - such as the three-lined skink Bassiana duperreyi and the central bearded dragon Pogona vitticeps - is determined by sex chromosomes, but this is over-ridden by temperatures that are tolerable but extreme.
 Also, experiments conducted at the pivotal temperature, where temperature is equivocal in its influence, have demonstrated an underlying genetic predisposition to be one sex or the other.